TextZip/textzip.github.io/_posts/2021-05-18-Manipulator-Workspace-Plotter.md

 ---

 ## Introduction
-I wrote this small script to tinker around with DH Parameters and wanted something to visualize and understand how joint limits effect manipulator workspace.
-While there are many ways of generating the workspace of a manipulator this paticular sketch uses forward kinematics to do so.
+I wrote this small script to tinker with DH Parameters and wanted to visualize and understand how joint limits affect the manipulator workspace.
+While there are many ways of generating the workspace of a manipulator, this particular sketch uses forward kinematics to do so.
 The full code for the project can be found in the following repo

 [![textzip/DHPnP - GitHub](https://gh-card.dev/repos/textzip/DHPnP.svg?fullname=)](https://github.com/textzip/DHPnP)